geersch/nestjs-getting-started/docs/05-authentication.md

 }
 ```

 The `LocalStrategy` class extends from the `PassportStrategy` class imported from the `@nestjs/passport` package.
 We need to pass it the Passport strategy we'll be using.
-In this case we are importing a strategy from the `passport-local` package.
+In this case, we are importing a strategy from the `passport-local` package.

 We only need to implement the `validate(username, passport)` method.
 It uses the `AuthenticationService`, which was injected via constructor injection to validate a user's credentials.
-If valid it will return a `AuthenticatedUser` instance, otherwise it will throw a `UnauthorizedException` which NestJS will catch and translate into `401 Unauthorized` response.
+If valid it will return an `AuthenticatedUser` instance, otherwise it will throw a `UnauthorizedException` which NestJS will catch and translate into `401 Unauthorized` response.

 The `passport-local` strategy by default expects properties called `username` and `passport` in the request's body.
 You can customize this if you want, by passing an options object to the `super()` invocation.
 For more information consult the [Passport local strategy's documentation](https://github.com/jaredhanson/passport-local).